oVirt/ovirt-site/source/develop/developer-guide/porting-ovirt.html.md

 wiki_last_updated: 2016-12-02
 ---

-# GNU Linux distributions and oVirt
+# GNU/Linux distributions and oVirt

 oVirt is a complete virtualization management platform which provides a centralized enterprise-grade datacenter virtualization management system.

-To ensure enterprise-grade level oVirt is developed and tested to be compatible with latest [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) release and its derivate like [CentOS Linux](https://www.centos.org/) and [Scientific Linux](https://www.scientificlinux.org/).
+To ensure enterprise-grade level oVirt is developed and tested to be compatible with latest [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) release and its derivatives like [CentOS Linux](https://www.centos.org/) and [Scientific Linux](https://www.scientificlinux.org/).

-The oVirt project compose nightly builds and official releases packaged as RPMs for these distributions and commit to support them.
+The oVirt project composes nightly builds and official releases packaged as RPMs for these distributions and commits to support them.
-In addition, the oVirt project also provides RPMs packages for [Fedora](https://getfedora.org/). being Fedora the upstream project for the main supported distributions. oVirt support for Fedora is provided as tech preview / best effort so it's not recomended for production deployment.
+In addition, the oVirt project also provides RPM packages for [Fedora](https://getfedora.org/), Fedora being the upstream project for the main supported distributions.
+Virt support for Fedora is provided as tech preview / best effort so it's not recommended for production deployment.

-Some of the oVirt developers also uses different distributions and are happy to help packagers and developers willing to package and help supporting their preferred distribution.
+Some of the oVirt developers also use different distributions and are happy to help packagers and developers willing to package and help supporting their preferred distributions.

 ## Porting oVirt